Introduction

 Moving Files:

-• To move a file into a directory:
+• To move a file into an existing directory:

 mv combined.txt dir1

-• To move it back to the current directory:
+• To move the file back to the current directory:

 mv dir1/* .